50 Next: shaping the future of food

 The Australian farmer applying Aboriginal learning to contemporary constructs

 Josh Gilbert’s family has been farming the same land in Gloucester for more than 40,000 years.
-A Worimi man who can trace his lineage to the first recorded birth in a cave overlooking his family’s land, his knowledge and generational learning makes him an undisputed authority on the country’s landscape.
+This Worimi man can trace his lineage to the first recorded birth in a cave overlooking his family’s land.
+The knowledge he has garnered from generational learning has made him an undisputed authority on the country’s landscape.

 Jo Barrett and Matt Stone, 32 & 34, Melbourne, Vic